dmis-lab/SeqTagQA/preprocessing/README.md

 }
  ```

-#### Please note that this pre-processing code is a pre-release version.

 ### Resource file
 You will need a resource file (we recommend naming it "pubmedDict.json") containing the documents from the BioASQ training and test dataset.